-Interested student applicants should initiate a proposal only after receiving approval and guidance from the faculty. mentor.
+Interested student applicants should initiate a proposal only after receiving approval and guidance from the Ph.D. mentor.
 The student applicant assumes ultimate responsibility for following the application guidelines as specified below.
 Any proposal that does not meet all criteria will be considered incomplete and will NOT be scored.
 After funding decisions are made, authors of incomplete applications will be notified that their proposals were not scored.
 They are eligible to submit a complete application for future funding cycles only.

-All applications must adhere to 1⁄2 inch margins, 12 point Times New Roman, single spaced format.
+All applications must adhere to 1/2 inch margins, 12 point Times New Roman, single spaced format.
+1. Cover page includes: